top of page

 Q: Why didn't you design your Afterburners for 100% weight retention?

 A: The answer to this can be an entire book, but in brevity, here it goes.
-The most efficient shape for a permanent wound channel is a wadcutter.
+The most efficient shape for a permanent wound channel is a hydrodynamically stable wadcutter.
 A mushroom does not create that shape.
 The front of the Afterburner exists on the bullet for aerodynamic properties.
-It's purpose is served once the target is reached.
+Its purpose is served once the target is reached.
 At that point, it is better served by removing it rapidly from the rest of the bullet, so that the bullet can become the aforementioned wadcutter profile.
-As an ancillary benefit, the petals are of a size that they create secondary wound channels penetrating deeper than one would normally anticipate.
-The resulting shock and penetration imparted on the target with the shearing nose, wadcutter design is more effective than a full retention design.
+As an ancillary benefit, the shrapnel creates a substantial amount of secondary wounding.
+The resulting trauma and penetration imparted on the target with the shearing nose, wadcutter design is more effective than a full retention design.

 Furthermore, designing a bullet to ensure 100% weight retention at higher velocities creates physical and metallurgical challenges detrimental to other aspects of the bullet's performance.